egoist/vue-wired/README.md

 })(User)
 ```

 Now async API logic is extracted from your `User` component.
+You can write these two components in one file if you use `render` function instead of `template`.

 <img src="https://rawgit.com/egoist/vue-wired/master/media/wired.svg" width="500" alt="gram" />